 Driving to the far north of the West Coast of the South Island on Highway 67 was one of the most beautiful drives that we have ever taken in New Zealand.
 Or anywhere in our travels for that matter!
-This part of the country is off the beaten track of most tourists.
-But, with a true links golf course located in this remote corner of the country, it was on our track!
+This part of the country is off the beaten track for most tourists.
+But, with a true links golf course located in this remote corner of the country, it was on our bucket list!
 Just getting to Karamea Golf Club will test your golfing conviction, but it is so worth the effort!

 The small highway winds up and down mountain passes, and, not counting the cows, along some incredibly desolate beaches.
 Set out over the Tasman Sea, the gloriously sunny sky appeared bluer than we had ever seen it before.
 And the hour and a half drive went by noticeably quicker due to the scenery.

 Leaving the small town of Granity (do yourself a favour and stop for one of their delicious pies!), you will most likely lose the only radio signal around.
 And with the Kiwi’s penchant for 80’s music, if you are like us, ‘I Can’t Go for That’ from the 80’s rock duo Hall and Oats will get stuck in your mind.
 Now, just imagine trying to get that song out of your head for the next 24 hours.
 That’s right, No can do!
 You’re welcome!

 Exiting the lonely two-lane highway, we drove down a long dirt road past some more cows which led us to an empty golf course.
 And a small clubhouse that offered incredible views out to the ocean.